Best Bloomberg Terminal Alternatives: Free & Paid

 You may not be able to completely replace a Bloomberg Terminal — there's a reason it costs $32,000 per year and generates more than $11 billion in annual revenue — but you can replace parts of it with a number of tools that are built for retail investors.

-Once you figure out what specific features you're looking for, you can easily find viable alternatives at much lower prices.
+Besides, for the vast majority of investors, a Bloomberg Terminal is completely overkill.
+Once you know what specific features you actually need, you can easily find viable alternatives at much lower prices.